FoxMoss/doom.sh/blog/doominbash.md

 Which is slow because basically anything written in mostly bash is slow especially for loops.
-To write a singe byte I need to preform an expensive slicing operation, this simply can't do.
+To write a singe byte I need to preform an expensive slicing operation, this simply won't do.
 Additionally we need to set a whole range of values to zero, and if the range is mostly zero why would the CPU ever want to read from there?
 So